View on GitHub

 Function Abstraction Tier Product

-Metadata Catalog Multi-Model Database Data ArcadeDB
+Metadata Catalog Multi-Model Database Data (Database) ArcadeDB

-EtLT Processor Declarative Streaming Processor Logic Benthos
+EtLT Processor Declarative Streaming Processor Logic (Backend) Benthos

-Web Frontend Declarative Web Framework Presentation Lowdefy
+Web Frontend Declarative Web Framework Presentation (Frontend) Lowdefy

 Design